4 NAS devices for enterprises in 2025 and buying factors

 Type of usage

 Not all NAS appliances are suitable for enterprise use, as many are designed specifically for consumers or small businesses.
-Similarly, some systems are designed more for media streaming than for general use.
+Similarly, some systems are designed more for media streaming or for use with surveillance cameras than for general use.
 Consider your specific needs when selecting an appliance.
 A small business NAS may be fine for a remote or branch office, but it's probably not appropriate for an enterprise data center.

 Capacity

-Some manufacturers reserve drive bays for data caching.
-For example, if a NAS appliance is designed primarily to work with HDD storage, the manufacturer may intend for a small number of drive bays to be used as an SSD cache.
+Some manufacturers may also reserve some of their drive bays for data caching.
+If a NAS appliance is designed primarily to work with HDD storage, the manufacturer may intend for a small number of drive bays to be used as an SSD cache.
+For example, there are NAS appliances with 18 3.5-inch drive bays for general-purpose storage that include six additional 2.5-inch bays for cache storage.
 Cache storage isn't usually included in an appliance's usable capacity.
 Reserving drive bays for cache storage reduces the number of bays that could be used for normal data storage.

 Performance

 In some ways, NAS performance is like PC performance.
 Faster processors and large amounts of memory generally equate to better overall performance.
-It's important to ensure the appliance can use error correction code (ECC) memory, which helps to reduce data integrity errors.
+It's important to ensure the appliance can use ECC memory, which helps to reduce data integrity errors.

 Connectivity